 - Lab analysts made mistakes with the testing or analysis

-If you were arrested for a DUI and are waiting for your blood test results to come back, you should speak to an experienced Chester County DUI lawyer at DiCindio Law.
-We can review your case and help to identify any problems that might have occurred, including with the blood testing.
-Call us today at (610) 430-3535 to request a consultation.
+If you were arrested for a DUI and are waiting for your blood test results to come back, you should speak to an experienced West Chester DUI lawyer at DiCindio Law.

 Contact Our DUI Law Firm in West Chester, PA